How Much Does It Cost To Build a Mobile App?

 How to calculate mobile app development costs

 The cost of developing a mobile app can be calculated directly from the rates charged by your developers.
-So for a project that takes 500 developer hours at a rate of $50 per hour, the app would cost $25,000.
+For instance, a smaller-scale app that takes 800 developer hours at a rate of $18-$39 per hour would cost between $14,400 and $31,200.
+More complex apps with additional features, integrations, and design requirements can easily take 1,200 hours or more — increasing total costs significantly.

 1. App developer rates, experience, and expertise